Photo Essay: Fort McCoy's Pine View Recreation Area

-Scenes of the Pine View Recreation Area are shown Sept.
-13, 2020, at Fort McCoy, Wis.
+Scenes of Pine View Recreation Area are shown in September 2020 at Fort McCoy, Wis.

 The recreation area includes acres of publicly accessible land with hiking trails, Pine View Campground, Whitetail Ridge Ski Area, and Sportsman’s Range.